 Let’s have a look at what 12 of the finest guitar players have to say about Django:

 Led Zeppelin guitarist Jimmy Page is one of the greatest guitarists that’s ever picked up a guitar.
-The man behind Stairway to Heaven, Whole Lotta Love and Black Dog, you’d be pushed to find a guitarist more accomplished that him.
+The man behind Stairway to Heaven, Whole Lotta Love and Black Dog, you’d be pushed to find a guitarist more accomplished than him.
 That is, except for Django Reinhardt.
-Yep that’s right, Jimmy Page’s number most influential guitarist is no other than Django.
+Yep, that’s right, Jimmy Page’s number most influential guitarist is no other than Django.

 Jimmy appeared on a TV show called ‘The Guitar Show’ with Les Paul.
 He was asked by the host of the show “do you listen to a lot of the new guitar players that come up?
 Anybody really impress you, come out the word work so to speak?”

 Peter Frampton is an English rock musician, singer, songwriter, producer, and guitarist and worked with the likes of David Bowie and Pearl Jam.
 He tells a great story of how he discovered Django in an interview on Guitarworld.com.
 He is asked: “What guitarist has had the biggest impact on your playing?

 “Dad would put on Django, and I couldn’t get up the stairs quickly enough.
 What happened was, I’d start listening to it on my way up the stairs.
 And then one day I stopped halfway up, turned, came back and sat down in the room.
 I said, “Holy crap, this guy’s good!”
 I heard Django before I heard blues artists, so I was always more drawn to the jazz side in my rock playing than I was to blues”.